chengxiaotian/TopicModelling/README.md

 5. implemented three other models using off-the-shelf packages provided by python: RAKE, textRank, as well as tf-idf.
 Likewise LDA model, tf-idf also provide keywords, whilst RAKE and textRank provide keywords as well as key phrases.

+*April 7h, 2020*
+6. revised tf-idf model, added lemmetization and customized stopword list.
+7. keyword result is integrated back into entire dataset, with each keyword as a seperate column.
+8. built wordCloud for visualizing the distribution of app_genre.

 ------ Until Now ---------

 (Next step)
-6. Combine the result back into the dataset, with each column has a list of keywords.
+8. expand the model to other languages outside English contents.

 #### Thoughts:
 1. Besides topic modelling, to realize keyword auto tagging, can also use "genre" column, to find out the word(s) with the closest similarity from these genre tags.